 By choosing ‘CEY’ Common Entry course option, applicants are applying for a place on the course but postponing the decision as to which construction speciality to opt for until the end of Year 3.
 This allows students time to explore the future career choices open to graduates in the different specialism streams.
 Expert guidance will be available from lecturing staff members in the Institute and ultimate choices can then be considered in light of academic performance across a range of subject areas.

 Quantity Surveying (QSY)

-This programme equips students with an overall understanding of construction and building management, specialising in management of costs and contracts for construction and refurbishment projects.
-Quantity Surveyor graduates can find employment in Ireland or abroad in a wide range of construction sector areas.
-To link to the QSY course detail clickhere »
+This course equips students with an understanding of construction and building management, specialising in management of costs and contracts for construction and refurbishment projects.
+Graduates can find employment in Ireland or abroad in a wide range of construction sector areas.
+To link to the QSY course detail click here »

 Facilities and Buildings Services Management (FBS)

-Facilities and Building Service managers are responsible for the provision, maintenance, operation and renewal of buildings and infrastructure within the commercial, industrial and public sectors.
-Specific technical and leadership skills are required to manage complex buildings and infrastructure in the most cost effective and sustainable manner.
-Graduates of this programme are required across a broad range of sectors including: industrial, commercial, public sector and government working with direct clients or as contractors.
-To link to the FBS course detail clickhere »
+Facilities and Building Service managers are responsible for the provision, maintenance, operation and renewal of buildings and infrastructure.
+Specific technical and leadership skills are required to manage complex buildings and infrastructure in the most-cost effective and sustainable manner.
+Graduates of this course are employed across a broad range of sectors, including: industrial, commercial and public sector.
+To link to the FBS course detail click here »

 - 6 subjects with at least 2 subjects at Higher Level Grade H5 or better.

 - 4 subjects at Ordinary Level Grade O6 or Higher Level Grade H7.